DFE-Digital/architecture/common-components/index.md

 __Support and further guidance__

-The service is supported internally by Solutions Delivery Team, within Infrastructure and Platforms.
-We provide support between 9am and 5pm.
+The service is supported internally by the Solutions Delivery Team, within Infrastructure and Platforms.
+We provide support on weekdays between 9am and 5pm.
 For any incidents or requests, please log through [ServiceNow](https://dfe.service-now.com/serviceportal).
 For any other queries please contact our [support mailbox](mailto:dfe-api.support@education.gov.uk)

 <a name="edap"></a>
 ### Enterprise Data and Analytics Platform